matt-cook/corpchaps.com/blog/_posts/2015-03-04-whats-the-power-of-a-good-story.md

 <iframe src="http://player.vimeo.com/video/28416945?title=0&amp;byline=0&amp;portrait=0&amp;color=ffffff" frameborder="0" width="400" height="225"></iframe>

 Ever been there?
 Ever had one of your employees there?
 How might a corporate chaplain have helped?

+This video is made possible by the generous partnership of Bryan Feller (ChaplainsInc.com and bryanfellerassociates.com), a client of Corporate Chaplaincy Consulting.